springernature/vpat/nature.md

 <td>
 Navigational mechanisms that are repeated on multiple Web pages within the this product website occur in the same relative order each time they are repeated.
 Although some older archive content on this product may be rendered in older design templates, the navigation of each of these sets of pages is internally consistent.
 <br><br>
-Pages that deal with sensitive information (including payment pages and "my account" pages) have intentionally simpler designs, and do not share the same navigation system as the main site.
+Pages that deal with sensitive information (including checkout process pages and account management pages) have intentionally simpler designs, and do not share the same navigation system as the main site.
 The navigation of each of these sets of pages is internally consistent.
 </td>
 </tr>
 <tr valign="top">